ringcentral/integration-blog/_posts/2018-12-18-blog-a-more-complete-front-end-testing-strategy.md

 - IT3

 IT3 is an integrated test of the overall system based on the mock service, which can run E2E code, but it does not actually start a browser to test, and all tests run in Node.js.
 Because it's a mock for back-end server APIs and the browser's real DOM, so it's faster than E2E, and it keeps running over and over again.
+In particular, it is important to note that IT3 is a fully reusable E2E code, and IT is the general testing strategy mentioned above that is often not able to reuse E2E code.

 - IT2